 NexGen Announces Appointment of Ivan Mullany to its Board of Directors

 VANCOUVER, BC, Jan.
-31, 2023 /CNW/ - NexGen Energy Ltd. ("NexGen" or the "Company") NXE NXE NXG is pleased to announce the appointment of Ivan Mullany, to the Company's Board of Directors.
+31, 2023 /PRNewswire/ - NexGen Energy Ltd. ("NexGen" or the "Company") NXE NXE NXG is pleased to announce the appointment of Ivan Mullany, to the Company's Board of Directors.

 Leigh Curyer, Chief Executive Officer, commented: "On behalf NexGen Energy's Executive and Board of Directors, we are very pleased to welcome Mr. Ivan Mullany.
 Mr. Mullany has extensive knowledge and experience in the successful execution of global mining project construction and operational excellence.
 Mr. Mullany is joining an experienced team dedicated to the responsible development of the Rook I Project that will create significant generational benefits to Saskatchewan and Canada, while playing a leading role globally in the delivery of clean energy fuel.
 Mr Mullany's skills and experience are an excellent complement to the Board and timely, as Rook I advances into Detailed Engineering in 2023.